Al Lewis

 Al Lewis (born Abraham Meister; April 30, 1923 – February 3, 2006) was an American actor and activist, best known for his role as Grandpa on the television series The Munsters from 1964 to 1966 and its film versions.
-He previously also co-starred with The Munsters Fred Gwynne in the television show Car 54, Where Are You? from 1961–1963.
+He previously also co-starred with The Munsters Fred Gwynne in the television show Car 54, Where Are You? from 1961 to 1963.
 Later in life, he was a restaurant owner, political candidate, and radio broadcaster.